Arthritis - rheumatoid

 These supplements may help relieve inflammation and pain:

-- Vitamin E -- One study suggests that taking vitamin E along with standard medications for rheumatoid arthritis may help reduce pain -- but not inflammation -- better than standard medications alone.
-Vitamin E may increase the risk of bleeding, especially if you already take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
-People with heart disease, diabetes, retinitis pigmentosa -- or with cancer of the head, neck, or prostate -- should avoid high doses of vitamin E without first asking their doctor.
+- Vitamin E. One study suggests that taking vitamin E, along with standard medications for rheumatoid arthritis, may help reduce pain (but not inflammation) better than standard medications alone.
+Vitamin E may increase the risk of bleeding, especially if you already take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+People with heart disease, diabetes, retinitis pigmentosa, or with cancer of the head, neck, or prostate, should avoid high doses of vitamin E without first asking their doctor.

 Herbs may be a helpful addition to conventional treatment for RA, but you should never use them alone to treat RA.
 Herbs do not halt joint damage and progression of the disease, as some conventional medications can.
 Herbs can potentially interact with other medications and therapies.
 Speak to your doctor before adding herbal supplements to your regimen.

 Acupuncturists may use moxibustion (a technique in which the herb mugwort is burned over specific acupuncture points) to strengthen the entire energy system.
 Qualified acupuncturists may also provide lifestyle, dietary, and herbal advice to people with RA.
 Practitioners may apply local treatment to the painful areas and related sore points, either with a needle or moxibustion.
 You should not rely on acupuncture alone to treat RA, as it does not halt progression of the disease.
 It may help along with conventional medical therapy.